 We can also assume that the impulse to tell Clive Davis to go to hell felt so right to Hackney, in the moment, based in part on the age he lived in.
 In the 50’s, music execs controlled the music world, and the stars did everything their handlers told them, because they felt fortunate to be in the position they were in.
 In the late 60’s and early 70’s the climate began to change, and more bands began carving out their own niches, telling those in authority positions to go to hell and succeeding after doing so.
-Hackney may have considered the idea that he would, one day, be rubbing elbows with Pete Townshend, Alice Cooper, and all the other tops stars of the day, and he may have thought that the act of telling Clive Davis to go to hell would be a point of appreciation among them.
-We can assume, Hackney loved all the same stories we’ve all heard of rock and roll stars believing in what they did so much that they were willing to tell those that opened doors for them to go to hell, and that romanticized notion may have driven Hackney to do it.
-We can also assume, he didn’t consider how many of these stories were myths created by the band, or even the record executive, to bolster the renegade, rock and roll image that fans almost require of their rock and roll heroes.
+Hackney may have considered the idea that he would, one day, be rubbing elbows with Pete Townshend, Alice Cooper, and all the other top stars of the day, and he may have thought that the act of telling Clive Davis to go to hell would be a point of appreciation among them.
+We can assume, Hackney loved all the same stories we’ve all heard of rock and roll stars believing in what they did so much that they were willing to tell those who opened doors for them to go to hell, and that romanticized notion may have driven Hackney to do it.
+We can also assume, he didn’t consider how many of these stories were myths created by the band, or even the record executives, to bolster the renegade, rock and roll image that fans almost require of their rock and roll heroes.

-The theme, and moral, of the story of The Band Called Death is that some of the times, some of your uncompromising convictions are just plain wrong, ill-advised, and just plain dumb.
+The theme, and moral, of the story of The Band Called Death is that some of the times, some of your uncompromising convictions are wrong, ill-advised, and just plain dumb.
 Some of the times, the man knows more about the matter at hand than we do, and as much as it makes us feel like a tool to do so, some of the times it’s better to listen to him.
 Some of the times, the difference between landing in the slush pile and success involves making some compromises, even when it breaks our heart to do so.